-Alright folks, this one is longer than 3 mintues… but it’s juicy stuff that I get asked about A LOT so I had to make it longer.
+Alright folks, this video is on the longer side… but it’s juicy stuff that I get asked about A LOT and I wanted to give you the goods.

 There are 3 different ways you can be paying your team members, so let’s break them down here for you:

 By the hour – paying someone an hourly rate for the TIME it takes them to do the work.
 This is the simplest arrangement as it’s the easiest to calculate, BUT the downside is that you have to keep track of hours (annoying!) and have no control over how long it takes someone to do the work.
 Some people are fast, some are slow, and you run the risk of getting a “surprise” bill from someone when work takes longer than expected.
 That being said, hourly is the best option for many ‘doer’ roles (ie: virtual assistant) or whenever there is uncertainty in the business (ie: when you have a new role and aren’t sure yet on the workload.)
-Always be sure to have strong agreements in place.
-Hourly is best for the “doers” in your business, such as a virtual assistant.
+Always be sure to have strong agreements in place – especially around reporting weekly on their hours – along with expectations as to work being done within reasonable timeframes.

 Pay for a package – this is paying someone a flat rate for a specific DELIVERABLE.
 For example, if you are hiring a web designer to create a new website for you and you have a clear agreement on what specifically they are going to deliver.
 The beauty of paying for a package is that you know exactly what you are getting, what you will be paying for it and it doesn’t matter how long it takes them to do the work.
 This arrangement is NOT ideal when there is not a clear deliverable or specific start/end to a project… any uncertainly will lead to challenges in a package agreement.

 Incentive Based Compensation – this is when someone is paid a simple flat rate base (or retainer) amount with the option to earn more based on the RESULTS that they are helping to create in the business.
 This is ideal for the people on your team who help contribute to the overall growth and success of your business.
 A launch manager who is running a launch for you A to Z. An Online Business Manager who is responsible for setting the foundation for growth in your business.
 A sales person who is bringing new clients into your business.